sreenathsnv/triv_training/OOPS.md

 ### Constructors

 - Used to create objeccts
-- Responsible for object instanciation
+- Responsible for object instantiation

 ### Block